Canon M5 vs Olympus PEN-F

 Review summary: Canon M5 vs Olympus PEN-F

 So how do things add up?
-Is there a clear favorite between the Canon M5 and the Olympus PEN-F?
+Is the Canon M5 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.